Portkey-AI/gateway/cookbook/integrations/mistral.md

 * **Trace** requests with single id.
 * **Append custom tags** for request segmenting & in-depth analysis.

-Just add their relevant headers to your reuqest:
+Just add their relevant headers to your request:

 ```py
 from portkey_ai import Portkey